 - Answer their follow-up questions and graciously accept any feedback.

-An elevator pitch can be daunting, certainly.
+Even a simple elevator pitch can be quite daunting, certainly.
 You’re making yourself vulnerable by putting your ideas out there to complete strangers, hoping they’ll have a positive reaction.

 However, if you follow our simple strategy on how to write an elevator pitch, you’ll have a powerful vehicle for delivering your ideas—the rest is up to you.

 To learn more about sharing ideas on Goodwall, read our guides on why you should share your idea with the Goodwall community and how to create a virtual elevator pitch.

 Got any questions on writing an elevator speech?
 Need help crafting an elevator pitch that gets results, whether it’s a job interview, career, networking event, or finance proposal?
 Let’s bring the conversation down into the comments below, and thanks for reading!